Center Of Excellence

 Corns and all

-If your your diabetes is controlled and you are healthy use a pumice stone to smooth corns and calluses.
+If your diabetes is controlled and you are healthy use a pumice stone to smooth corns and calluses.
 Do not use corn plasters or sharp objects to remove them.
 If you can see and reach your toenails, trim them regularly.

 Keep blood flowing in feet